logo for strength-and-power-for-volleyball.com

 The glenohumeral joint (main shoulder joint) is designed to allow a great amount of shoulder mobility, which results in a great potential for shoulder instability.

-Improving Shoulder Stability for the Volleyball Player
+Improving Shoulder Stability for Volleyball

 Push ups may be the answer for improved shoulder function.